-A given opening can have one or more milestone declaration reports.
 Attribute field specifications are listed in Table 15.

 Field Required Description and Conditions Standards Unit ID yes SU to which the milestone declaration relates.
 Declaration Date yes Date the declaration is made by the licensee (or BCTS if applicable) official.
 May not necessarily be the same as the submission date.
 If an opening has early and late free-growing offsets, the free-growing declaration date should be equal to either of, or between, the early and late free-growing dates.
 A FG declaration is not made prior to the early free-growing date of the Stocking Standard.
-Milestone Type yes See Appendix A to locate Milestone Type code list e.g., FG - free-growing; RG - regeneration; PH - post harvest; NR - No Regeneration.
-Comment conditional If a report is made in accordance with FPPR s.97.1, the comment field is used to satisfy s.97.1(1)(e) requirements (describe extent to which obligation has not been met and explanation why it is not practicable to fully meet the obligation).
-Optional: A submitter who is not an RPF may use the comment field to enter the Name of the Registered Professional Forester responsible for assessments related to the official declaration.
-Optional: Additional comments related to the report, unless they pertain to FPPR s.
-97.1 declarations.
+Milestone Type yes See the RESULTS Technical Specifications to locate Milestone Type code list. e.g., FG - free-growing; RG - regeneration; PH - post harvest; NR - No Regeneration.
+Declared to the Extent Practicable (DEP) indicator Conditional A "yes" or "no" indicator.
+Set to "yes" if the free-growing milestone is being declared to the extent practicable in accordance with FPPR s.97.1.
+Comment Optional A submitter who is not an RPF may use the comment field to enter the Name of the Registered Professional Forester responsible for assessments related to the official declaration.
+To indicate that FPPR 46.11(2)(b) applies, pertaining to section 86(3)(d)(iii), please add "46.11(2)(b)" as a comment.